troyvit/troy.outbrain/README.md

 ## Working with me
 ### Habits and schedule
 I work from home in Colorado.
-I start work around 9:30ET and end around 7:30-8PM ET, with an hour lunch.
+I start work around 9:30 a.m.
+ET and end at 7:30 to 8:00 p.m.
+ET, with an hour lunch.
 I'm most available on HipChat, then g-chat, then email.
 You can call me any time although if I don't recognize the number I don't answer.
 You can also text me.
 Right now I have no set schedule for coming into the NYC office.
 I can come on demand if there is enough need to justify the travel expense.

 ### Meetings
 Please don't invite me to a meeting unless I can provide direct action as a result of that meeting.